JaneliaSciComp/G4_Display_Tools/docs/condition_tutorial.md

 So you can see that being able to create a single condition is almost all you need to know in order to create an experiment.
 Once you can create one condition, all you have to do is make a bunch and put them together.

-So what follows is a step by step instructions on how to create a single condition in the G4 Desginer.
+So what follows is a step by step instructions on how to create a single condition in the [G4 Designer](G4_Designer_Manual.md).
 Please note that you should already have created any patterns and functions you might need for this.
 If you have not, please see documentation on the [Pattern Generator](../G4_Pattern_Generator/About Pattern Generator.md) and [Function Generator](../G4_Function_Generator/About Function Generator.md) for more details.

 # Open the designer and import

 First you have to open the Designer.
 There are two ways to do this.
-Assuming the G4 Display Tools are on your matlab path, you can simply type `G4_Experiment_Designer` into your matlab commandline.
-Alternatively, you can browse to the file `G4_Display_Tools/G4_Protocol_Designer/G4_Experiment_Designer.m`, open the file in matlab, and hit "Run" at the top of the matlab window.
+Assuming the [G4 Display Tools are on your matlab path](G4_Software_Setup.html#add-to-path), you can simply type `G4_Experiment_Designer` into your matlab command line.
+Alternatively, you can browse to the file `G4_Display_Tools/G4_Protocol_Designer/G4_Experiment_Designer.m`, open the file in matlab, and hit *Run*{:.gui-btn} at the top of the matlab window.

 You should get a screen that looks like this:

 ![Empty Designer](assets/screenshot-1.png)

 If you get an error, first check that you have the configuration file referenced in [Setup](G4_Software_Setup.md) in place.
 Then open the file `G4_Display_Tools/G4_Protocol_Designer/G4_Protocol_Designer_Settings.m`.
-The first line of this file should read: Configuration File Path: [path to your configuration file].
+The first line of this file should read: `Configuration File Path: [path to your configuration file]`.
 If the path here is incorrect, replace it with the path to your Configuration file.

 **Please note that there should be exactly one space between the ':' and the first character of your path, and there should be no spaces after the last character of your path.** Once this first path has been set, you should never open this file again, and instead maintain your settings through the settings window in the Designer.